-As with ACoS, measuring and understanding your TACoS is going to be relative to your business objectives.
-If you are launching a lot of new products, you might see higher TACoS due to an intentional investment in advertising.
+Measuring and understanding your TACoS is relative to your business objectives.
+If you are launching your brand or a lot of new products, you might see higher, or an increase in, TACoS due to an intentional investment in advertising.

 If most of your products are in the increasing sales or targeting profitability phase, you might see a lower ACoS.
 If you are aiming for profitability, then look for a TACoS that's below your average product margin.

 In Flywheel, we should TACoS at the account level and the product level.